permon/permon/CONTRIBUTING.md

 - Include tests which cover any changes to the source code.
 - Before submitting any PR, run the full test suite - i.e `make alltests TIMEOUT=600` on your machine

-### Guidelines for maintainers

-- All merges to master shall be with no fast forward - i.e. `--no-ff`

 ## Certificate of Origin

 PERMON is distributed under a 2-clause BSD license (see LICENSE).
 The